Evolve-Git/hash/README.md

 -s [path/to/folder] to save hashes;
 -c [path/to/folder] [path/to/file.csv]
 to compare hashes from a folder to the ones saved previously;
+-m [path/to/file] [path/to/folder/with/previously/saved/hashes]
+to find a matching file(hash) in previously saved hashes;
 -v to enable verbose mode;
 -f to include successes in comparison mode;
 -e [filetype1,filetype2,...] to compare only specified file types;